krunalsheth3/RaK/README.md

 # RaK
-This is a practise project in meteorjs framework.
-Using meteorjs , it gives the ability to do javascript coding both on client and server side with websocket communication
+This is a practise project in MeteorJS framework.
+MeteorJS gives the ability to do write client and server side codes in Javascript.
+The communication between client and server is via websocket.
+For designing purpose and responsiveness I am using Angular material design